gr8big/pbnj/docs/api.md

 - A 1-byte length marker, defining length `n`
 - A `n`-byte reason, which is UTF-8 text

 The status is used as a broad success/failure indicator, where any status from `00` to `9f` is successful, and any status from `a0` to `ff` is a failure.
 The reason is a string in the format `provider:reason`, for example `pbj:command_not_exist` for PB&J's default "this command doesn't exist" error.
-The provider string in the reason may also be your app ID, such as `org.billbot.catindex`.
+The provider string in the reason may also be your app ID, such as `org.billbot.cats`.
 The general method for rejecting a command is to use a standard status (see below) and a custom reason.
 Under no circumstances should a non-standard status code be used.

 The following status codes are available: